-Mazel tov to our B’nai Mitzvah students!
-Reaching the age of Bar or Bat Mitzvah is a major milestone in the life of a child, his or her family, and the entire congregation.
+Reaching the age of Bar or Bat Mitzvah is a major milestone in the life of a child, their family, and the entire congregation.
 We are thrilled to watch children grow up in the community, attend JCEP, join us at services, and become more and more at home with Jewish living.
-After achieving the status of Bar or Bat Mitzvah, we encourage our teens to become madrichim/counselors in JCEP, to join our Teen class, and to plan other fulfilling milestones as they grow older.
+After achieving the status of Bar or Bat Mitzvah, we encourage our teens to become madrichim/coaches in JCEP, to join our Pizza and Talmud class, and to plan other fulfilling milestones as they grow older.

 Our B’nai Mitzvah services follow traditional lines but offer an opportunity for creative expressions of the Bar or Bat Mitzvah student.
 Often the Bar/Bat Mitzvah student will lead prayers during the Shabbat service, chant from the Torah, expound on the Torah portion, and complete a mitzvah project.
 Some of our Bnai Mitzvah students have accompanied our Kol Amite musicians or written poetry for the occasion.
 We are sensitive to the differing needs, backgrounds, and level of comfort of each child with Hebrew and with public performance.

-B’nai Mitzvah students and their families hold an initial meeting with Rabbi Gilah at the start of the process, and then another once or twice during the year before the service.
-A rehearsal is held the week of the Bar/Bat Mitzvah.
+B’nai Mitzvah students and their families hold an initial meeting with Rabbi Gilah at the start of the process, and then several additional meetings during the year before the service.
+We can recommend a number of tutors in the DMV area for weekly preparations.
+A rehearsal is held the week of the Bar/Bat Mitzvah service.

 Kol Ami welcomes you taking this important step to becoming a fully responsible member of our community!
-We’re here to help.
+Mazel tov to our B’nai Mitzvah families!